 Tufa runnels or fissure ridges

-One of the most impressive tufa runnels – may be the most impressive of them all is located in cozy countryside of Bavaria, near the beautiful historical town of Landau an der Isar.
+One of the most impressive tufa runnels – may be the most impressive of them all is located in the cozy countryside of Bavaria, near the beautiful historical town of Landau an der Isar.

-This is not the only tufa runnel in Bavaria – there are known at least 16 other ones but none of the other ones has formed such outstanding wall as tufa runnel in Usterling.
+This is not the only tufa runnel in Bavaria – there are at least 16 other ones but none of the other ones has formed such outstanding wall as tufa runnel in Usterling.